 | 12-cost surplus | -RM 5 |

-Imperio Residence lands essentially at break-even after the full stack — slightly negative on paper, but effectively zero.
-This is a property that requires negotiation to become positive.
-Knocking 5 percent off the RM 205,000 asking price (RM 10,250) reduces the loan to RM 184,500 and the instalment drops by roughly RM 33/month.
+This archetype lands essentially at break-even after the full stack, slightly negative on paper but effectively zero.
+It is the kind of unit that requires negotiation to become positive.
+Knocking 5 percent off a RM 205,000 asking price (RM 10,250) reduces the loan to RM 184,500 and the instalment drops by roughly RM 33/month.
 That alone moves the 12-cost surplus to +RM 28.

 Why would you buy a property with RM 28/month 12-cost surplus?
-You probably would not — unless you are a Melaka-based investor looking at this for strategic reasons (proximity to your primary business, anchor for local rental portfolio, etc.).
+You probably would not, unless you are a Melaka-based investor looking at this for strategic reasons (proximity to your primary business, anchor for a local rental portfolio, etc.).
 For pure cashflow optimization, the Klang Valley or Johor would serve you better.

 Regional Notes by State

-Putrajaya (16 cashflow properties total in our data): The tenant base is the cleanest in Malaysia — civil servants and federal employees produce extremely stable occupancy.
+Putrajaya (18 cashflow-positive properties): The tenant base is the cleanest in Malaysia: civil servants and federal employees produce extremely stable occupancy.
 Downside: the inventory is small, new launches are rare, and most properties are concentrated in a few developments.
+Median entry is around RM 472,500 and the median surplus is the strongest of the smaller states at about RM 854.
 If you want Putrajaya exposure, you are picking from a narrow menu.

-Negeri Sembilan (10 cashflow properties): Seremban and Nilai area properties benefit from KL commuter overflow and students at local universities (Nilai UC, USIM, INTI).
+Negeri Sembilan (10 cashflow-positive properties): Seremban and Nilai area properties benefit from KL commuter overflow and students at local universities (Nilai UC, USIM, INTI).
 Rental demand is growing but still thinner than Selangor.
-Youth City in Seremban is the HIGH-confidence entry; Starz Valley and Mesahill offer lower entry prices at MED confidence.
+Entry prices are the lowest of the smaller states, with a median around RM 259,500, which is why several Seremban and Nilai units clear the stack despite modest rents.

-Perak (5 cashflow properties): Thinnest inventory on this list.
+Perak (5 cashflow-positive properties): Thinnest inventory of the smaller states.
 Ipoh dominates, with smaller pockets in Taiping and Teluk Intan.
-The Cove Hillside Residence (Ipoh) is the data-richest entry with 27 sale comparables.
-Perak cashflow works best for buyers with local ties or specific Ipoh investment theses.
+Median entry sits around RM 358,000.
+Perak cashflow works best for buyers with local ties or a specific Ipoh investment thesis.

-Penang (11 cashflow properties): Split between Penang island (premium prices) and mainland (more affordable).
-Most sub-RM 500K cashflow inventory is on the mainland.
-Metropol, Midlands, and Halaman Sentosa are the HIGH-confidence affordable entries.
-Penang island properties cluster above RM 700K and need stronger rental performance to clear the 12-cost stack.
+Penang (16 cashflow-positive properties): Split between Penang island (premium prices) and the mainland (more affordable).
+Most sub-RM 500k cashflow inventory is on the mainland; the island clusters above RM 700k and needs stronger rental performance to clear the 12-cost stack.
+Median entry across the state is around RM 550,000.

-Melaka (11 cashflow properties): Mixed tourism and local rental demand.
+Melaka (11 cashflow-positive properties): Mixed tourism and local rental demand.
 Tourism volatility (Chinese visitor flows, Ramadan seasonality) produces higher real vacancy than KL.
-Imperio Residence at RM 205K is the cheapest entry; Admiral Residences and Silverscape are mid-tier options.
+Entry prices are among the lowest of the smaller states, with a median around RM 323,000.
 Melaka cashflow math is more sensitive to the agent-fee assumption because non-local owners almost always need property management.

-The full directory names 1,088 Malaysian properties across all 16 regions — including the 40+ cashflow-positive properties in smaller states that are not surfaced in this post.
-If you are looking for cashflow in a specific region outside the KL/Selangor/Johor concentration, the directory is the fastest way to see the full inventory.
+The full directory names all 1,088 Malaysian cashflow-positive properties across 16 regions, including the 67 outside the KL, Selangor, and Johor core that this post only counts in aggregate.
+If you are looking for cashflow in a specific smaller state, the directory is the fastest way to see the full named inventory.

-See the 1,088-property directory →How to Use This List
+See the 1,088-property directory →How to Use This Data

 - Start with your state of familiarity.
 If you already live in or have ties to Putrajaya, Penang, or Perak, your local knowledge makes you a better buyer than an outsider pulling numbers from a spreadsheet.